Invoice Factoring FAQ

 Under UCC § 9-102(a)(3), an account debtor means “a person obligated on an account, chattel paper, or general intangible,” but does not include persons obligated to pay a negotiable instrument.
 In invoice factoring, an account debtor is your customer who is the obligor on an account receivable.

-The problem with a flat rate of let’s say 5% is that your factor has an incentive to beat on your customers to pay sooner.
-The sooner your customers pay, the more profit a flat rate factoring company makes.
+The problem with a flat rate of, let’s say 5%, is that your factor has the incentive to beat your customers to pay sooner.
+The sooner your customers pay, the more profit a flat-rate factoring company makes.
 Also, there is typically a hard chargeback date 60-90 days out.

 Daily factoring rates after the initial 25 or 30-day rate is ALWAYS a better deal.
 Why?
 Compare a 1.5% 30-day factoring fee plus a daily factoring rate of .05% (1.5% divided by 30) versus a 1.4% 30-day rate plus a .7% 15-day rate thereafter.
 With the daily rate, if your customer pays in 32 days, you pay 1.6%, with the .7% 15-day rate you would pay 2.1%.
 31% more every time you sell and invoice!
 Bankers Factoring is a firm believer in daily rates for our entrepreneur factoring clients.